atomical/flipper_laser_tag/README.md

 The laser tag set I used is not sold on Amazon anymore.
 However, there appear to be look-alikes that probably use the same signals.

-If they look like [this](https://amzn.to/3WrO8bt), chances are, they will work:
+If they look like [this](https://amzn.to/3WrO8bt), chances are, it will work:

 <img src="laser_tag_set.jpg"/>